lunasec-io/lunasec/docs/pages/cli/deploy.md

 Deploy the LunaSec stack to AWS using the provided config (defaults to `config.yaml` in the working directory).

-The CLI reads from a `config.yaml` file found in the working directory,  It has the following options:
+The CLI reads from a `config.yaml` file found in the working directory from which the CLI was called.
+It has the following options:

 ```yaml
 lunasec: